brajeshwar/brajeshwar.github.io/_posts/2019/2019-06-20-30-cryptocurrencies-in-four-words-or-less.md

----
-layout: post
-title: 30+ Cryptocurrencies in Four Words or Less
+# 30+ Cryptocurrencies in Four Words or Less
----

 The word "crypto" in the cryptocurrency is referred to as complicated cryptography which allows for a particular digital token to be generated or stored, and to transact securely, also typically and anonymously.
 Other than this important "crypto" feature of the currencies, it is a common commitment to the decentralization.
 The cryptocurrencies are typically developed as a code by teams, which has built-in mechanisms for its issuance which is often, maybe not always through a process called "mining" and few other controls.